j-kincaid/studio/README.md

 # July21site
-My website as I update it, because git helps.
+My website as I update it.